vjrunion/getpillar/README.md

 Pillar
 ======
-The Simple Mobile First Grid System

 ##The Pillar Grid System

-##Mobile First Templating and Responsive Grid.
+Mobile First Templating and Responsive Grid.

 #The Grid